embedded-machine-learning/hwmodule-ultralytics-yolov5-openvino/README.md

 # hwmodule-ultralytics-yolov5-openvino
-This repository contains a workflow for the conversion of Yolov3 and Yolov5 from Pytorch to Openvino over ONNX and bounding box evaluation of the network.
-The general setup guide follows below.
+This repository contains a workflow for the conversion of Yolov5 from Pytorch to Openvino over ONNX and bounding box evaluation of the network.
+The evaluation can be applied to Yolov3 as well.

 It also contain complete scripts and templates to setup an EML-Tool project on OpenVino.
 [EML-Tools](https://github.com/embedded-machine-learning/eml-tools) is a collection of scripts to train and execute networks on hardware.
 A complete guide how to setup YoloV5 on OpenVino with the EML Tools can be found here: [./eml-tools_project_template](./eml-tools_project_template)